Hockey Hall of Fame: History

 The Hockey Hall of Fame was established through the efforts of James T. Sutherland, a former president of the Canadian Amateur Hockey Association (CAHA).
-Sutherland sought to establish it in Kingston, Ontario as he believed that the city was the birthplace of hockey.
+Sutherland sought to establish it in Kingston, Ontario, as he believed that the city was the birthplace of hockey.
 In 1943, the NHL and CAHA reached an agreement that a Hall of Fame would be established in Kingston.
 Originally called the "International Hockey Hall of Fame", its mandate was to honour great hockey players and to raise funds for a permanent location.
-The first nine "honoured members" (players Hobey Baker, Charlie Gardiner, Eddie Gerard, Frank McGee, Howie Morenz, Tommy Phillips, Harvey Pulford, Hod Stuart and Georges Vézina) were inducted on April 30, 1945, although the Hall of Fame still did not have a permanent home.
+The first nine "honoured members" (players Hobey Baker, Charlie Gardiner, Eddie Gerard, Frank McGee, Howie Morenz, Tommy Phillips, Harvey Pulford, Hod Stuart and Georges Vezina) were inducted on April 30, 1945, although the Hall of Fame still did not have a permanent home.
 The first board of governors included hockey executives Red Dutton, Art Ross, Frank Sargent, and Lester Patrick; and journalists Abbie Coo, Wes McKnight, Basil O'Meara, J. P. Fitzgerald, and W. A. Hewitt.

 Kingston lost its most influential advocate as permanent site of the Hockey Hall of Fame when Sutherland died in 1955.
 By 1958, the Hockey Hall of Fame had still not raised sufficient funds to construct a permanent building in Kingston.
 Clarence Campbell, then President of the NHL, grew tired of waiting for the construction to begin and withdrew the NHL's support to situate the hall in Kingston.
 In January 1958, the NHL and the Canadian National Exhibition (CNE) reached an agreement to establish a new Hall of Fame building in Toronto, and Frank J. Selke was named managing director of the project.